rthomasv3/SharpTunnel/README.md

 # SharpTunnel
 SharpTunnel is a work-in-progress attempt to create a free and open-source tunnel using C#.
-The main purpose is to expand my knowledge of servers and HTTP, but hopefully also be a useful tool in the end - at least to me, for self-hosting services without port forwarding or exposing my IP.
+The main purpose is to expand my knowledge of servers and HTTP, but hopefully also become a useful tool in the end for self-hosting services without port forwarding or exposing my IP.

-The core idea is to have an HTTP server that will receive requests, forward them over a web socket to a connected tunnel, which will then forward the request to the end server and return the response (basically a reverse proxy with a tunnel, like a self-hostable Cloudflare Tunnel).
+The core idea is to have a web server that will receive requests, forward them over a web socket to any connected tunnels, which will then forward the request to the end server and return the response (like a self-hostable Cloudflare Tunnel).

 The whole system is two parts - a public web server and tunnel service running inside your network.